How Vinegar Recipes Bring Out Hidden Flavors

 4. Crispy potatoes with snap

-Toss hot potatoes with 2 teaspoons of IPA Beer Malt Vinegar and flaky salt.
+Toss hot potatoes with 2 teaspoons of IPA Beer Malt Vinegar, opens in a new tab and flaky salt.
 Add parsley.
 Zest appears out of nowhere.

 5. Quick pickle crunch